SihanCai/BobSquad/ReadMe.md

 It also requires adding one of the list elements that are contained within the main body of the file.

-&nbsp;

 ## Content for the Website
----

 Ultimately the main source of information for this map has come from Bob Hansman and he is probably going to be the easiest source of information for new content in the future.
 However, anything that is relavent and accurate information about the systemic discrimination towards black people throughout the history of St. Louis can definitely be added to this website.

-&nbsp;

 ### Photos:

 There are a lot of photos that have been collected by Bob Hansman over the years.
 Some of the photos have been uploaded to the google drive folder in the form of PowerPoints.
 However, currently most of the photos are completely unlabeled, so it is unclear where or when they were taken.
 Bob knows most of the background of the pictures, so it will be a process of sitting down with hime and going through the photos together to document the date, location, and significance of each of those photographs.

-&nbsp;

 ### Videos:

 At the moment all of our video content has come from the medical school documentary directed by Cory Brandt.
 In the future the source of videos could branch out to new footage of Bob's Tour or other informational videos.
 Another potential way of improving the current medschool footage would be to intermingle birds eye view drone footage or intermingle current and historical photos into Bob's storytelling.

-&nbsp;

 ### New Locations:

 There are so many events that have happened throughout St. Louis History and that are continuing to occur that we have not had nearly enough time to incorporate everything into the website.
 We hope that in the future more locations and more in-depth information can be added to the website to give a bigger picture of the systemic racism that has occurred and is continuing to occur throughout St. Louis history.

-&nbsp;

 ### Links to Additional Information: